the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 #### **Introducing Event-Specific Knowledge**

-At this point, our previous work becomes essential.
+At this point, your previous work becomes essential.

-Thanks to earlier **bottom-up exploration**, historical records, and intergenerational knowledge, we already possess a rough understanding of the themes surrounding each event.
+Thanks to earlier **bottom-up exploration**, historical records, and intergenerational knowledge, you already possess a rough understanding of the themes surrounding each event.
-From this, we have extracted event-related keywords.
-This allows us to refine our focus.
+From this, you have extracted event-related keywords.
+This allows you to refine your focus.

 -----